Founded by Emory Larkin Harvey, E. L. Harvey’s is now a four-generation family-owned business located in Westborough, Massachusetts.

-The Harvey’s begins operating a burning dump for the town of Westborough.
+The Harvey’s begin operating a burning dump for the town of Westborough.

 The company operates landfills for the towns of Westboro and Hopkinton.
 These landfills have now been closed to Massachusetts DEP specifications.
 We purchase our first down-stroke baler for newspaper and corrugated.